In line with the Queensland Government's easing of the COVID-19 restrictions, the following facilities have now been re-opened.

 Other resources for Teachers, Home School Parents and Students

 A comprehensive collection of information featuring 150 years of Townsville's history; neatly organised and presented for your use.

-For a digital copy of the account of James Morrill mentioned in the year 4 activities please contact History and Heritage.
+Download the account of James Morrill mentioned in the year 4 activities.

 T150 Education - Activity Kits

 The following are zip files for downloading to complement the above T150 Education Kit.